cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/broker-security.md

 It is recommended that the password is comprised of only ASCII characters, excluding quotes, line feeds, and dollar signs, as these may cause the password to be set incorrectly during the installation.

-The password should be set using the `rabbitmq_password` input to the manager blueprint.
+The password can be changed using the `rabbitmq.password` setting in the configuration file.

 ## With external broker